-2021/22 £000 66,810 Balance at the start of the year 2022/23 £000 69,343 0 111 Additions - Acquisitions Additions - Enhancements 0 22 0 1,753 Disposals Net Gains/(Losses) from Fair Value Adjustments Transfers: (241) 667 669 - (To)/From Property, Plant and Equipment 1,242 69,343 Balance at the end of the year 71,033
+2022/23 £000 2023/24 £000 69,343 Balance at the start of the year 71,033 0 22 Additions - Acquisitions Additions - Enhancements 0 3 (241) 667 Disposals Net Gains/(Losses) from Fair Value Adjustments Transfers: (87) 697 1,242 (To)/From Property, Plant and Equipment 0 71,033 Balance at the end of the year 71,646

-Investment Properties Fair Value Measurements
+Investment Properties Fair Value (FV) Measurements

-- Retail £000 Offices £000 Industrial £000 Residential / Garages £000 Other £000 Total £000 Level 2 Fair Value Measurements 28,567 10,348 6,755 24,423 940 71,033 Valuation Techniques and Land Office Indu istrial Residen tial Garage and Rotail assots have
+Retail Offices Industrial Residential / Garages Other Total £000 £000 £000 £000 £000 £000 FV Measurements (Level 2) 28,389 10,898 6,868 24,483 1,008 71,646

-Land, Office, Industrial, Residential, Garage and Retail assets have Valuation Techniques and Inputs been based on the market approach using current market conditions and recent sales prices and other relevant information for similar assets in the local authority area.
+Valuation Techniques and Inputs Land, Office, Industrial, Residential, Garage and Retail assets have been based on the market approach using current market conditions and recent sales prices and other relevant information for similar assets in the local authority area.
 Market conditions for these asset types are such that the level of observable inputs are significant leading to the properties being categorised at Level 2 in the fair value hierarchy.
 Typical valuation inputs that have been analysed in arriving at fair value include: market rental and sale values; yields; void and letting periods; size; configuration, proportions and layout; location, visibility and access; condition; lease covenants; and obsolescence.
 Unobservable Inputs There are no assets within the Council's portfolio that are classed at Level 3 in the fair value hierarchy.
-Sensitivity of Unobservable n/a
+Sensitivity of Unobservable , n/a The Council holds several assets (garages, parcels of land, and small industrial units) as investment properties where the highest and best use is greater than their current use.
+In total, the difference between their current value and their highest and best use value is £13.56m.
+Of this amount, £13.28m relates to garage sites which are being held as investment properties for their rental income and future development potential.